 - quick resources (What information do you want students to access readily?
 Can you incorporate posters displaying this information?
 Anchor charts?)

-If you’re needing some specific inspiration for new secondary classroom decoration ideas, keep reading.
-This amazing group of secondary teachers is ready to share their favorite “classy” decor.
+So, let’s look at some specific inspiration for new secondary classroom decoration ideas, keep reading.
+What follows are some of our favorite “classy” decor ideas.

 1. Galvanized Tins